“They made me feel like if I had family around, which I didn’t and I thank you very much.”

 The Truth.
 All states have laws against rape in marriage.

 The Truth.
 Rape is a crime and people who commit crimes under the influence are still responsible for their actions.
+If someone is unable to consent to sex because they’re under the influence of drugs or alcohol, it’s still rape.

-Rape only occurs outside and at night.
+Rape only occurs outside, at night, by a stranger.

 If you experience domestic violence